clairep94/makers_project_airbnb_clone/README.md

 ## Screenshot:

 MVP Screenshot on Friday -- MVP achieved.
 As a group we chose to concentrated on the test-driving backend elements to satisfy the headline specs.
-TODO - personal extension project to recreate Airbnb UI to practice frontend.
+<br>TODO - personal extension project to recreate Airbnb UI to practice frontend.
 ![Screenshot](./readme_images/Screenshot%202023-10-28%20at%2018.47.34.png)